-On October 7, 2022, we filed a universal shelf registration statement on Form S-3 with the SEC, which was declared effective on October 17, 2022 (File No. 333-267795), and pursuant to which we registered for sale up to \$100.0 million of any combination of debt securities, ordinary shares, preferred shares, subscription rights, purchase contracts, units and/or warrants from time to time and at prices and on terms that we may determine.
-On October 7, 2022, we entered into a sales agreement (the Sales Agreement), with H.C.
-Wainwright & Co., LLC (HC Wainwright), as agent, pursuant to which we may offer and sell ordinary shares, nominal value \$0.01 per share, for aggregate gross sales proceeds of up to \$16.0 million (subject to the availability of ordinary shares), from time to time through HC Wainwright by any method permitted that is deemed to be an "at the market offering" as defined in Rule 415(a)(4) promulgated under the Securities Act of 1933, as amended.
-During the six months ended June 30, 2024, we sold 3,055,882 ordinary shares under the Sales Agreement at an average price of \$2.49 per share for net proceeds of \$7.4 million, after deducting commissions to HC Wainwright of \$0.2 million.
+On October 7, 2022, we filed a universal shelf registration statement on Form S-3 with the SEC, which was declared effective on October 17, 2022 (File No. 333-267795) (the 2022 Shelf Registration Statement), and pursuant to which we registered for sale up to \$100.0 million of any combination of debt securities, ordinary shares, preferred shares, subscription rights, purchase contracts, units and/or warrants from time to time and at prices and on terms that we may determine.
+On October 7, 2022, we entered into the Sales Agreement, with HC Wainwright, as agent, pursuant to which we could offer and sell ordinary shares for aggregate gross sales proceeds of up to \$16.0 million (subject to the availability of ordinary shares), from time to time through HC Wainwright by any method permitted that is deemed to be an "at the market offering" as defined in Rule 415(a)(4) promulgated under the Securities Act.
+On December 10, 2024, we filed a prospectus supplement with the SEC pursuant to which we may offer and sell ordinary shares having an aggregate offering price of up to an additional \$25.0 million through HC Wainwright pursuant to the Sales Agreement.